deneha/azure-guidance/best-practices-monitoring.md

 A good dashboard does not only display information, it provides a means to allow an analyst to pose ad-hoc questions about that information.
 Some systems provide management tools that an operator can use to perform these tasks and explore the underlying data.
 Alternatively, depending on the repository used to hold this information it may be possible to query this data directly, or import it into tools such as Microsoft Excel for further analysis and reporting.

-> **Note**: You should restrict access to dashboards to authorized personnel; this information may be commercially sensitive.
+> [AZURE.NOTE] You should restrict access to dashboards to authorized personnel; this information may be commercially sensitive.
 You should also protect the underlying data presented by the dashboard to prevent users from changing it.

 ### Raising alerts
 Alerting is the process of analyzing the monitoring and instrumentation data and generating a notification if a significant event is detected.